agiliq/django-orm-cookbook/docs/func_expressions.rst

 Django provides :code:`Func` which allows using arbitrary database functions, even if Django doesn't provide them.

 Postgres has :code:`fuzzystrmatch`, which provides several functions to determine similarities.
-Install; the extension in your postgres DB with :code:`create extension fuzzystrmatch`
+Install the extension in your postgres DB with :code:`create extension fuzzystrmatch`

 We will use the :code:`levenshtein` function.
 Lets first create some Hero objects.